maulidyanurshafira/DigitalSkillFair_DataScience/README.md

 # DigitalSkillFair_DataScience
-Final Project for Digital Skill Fair by Dibimbing.
+Final Project of Digital Skill Fair Bootcamp by Dibimbing.

 ## Application of Decision Tree Algorithm for Iris Flowers Classification
 The Iris dataset comprises 150 samples of iris flowers from three distinct species: Setosa, Versicolor, and Virginica.